It would probably be an understatement to say that I’m a “Gilmore Girls” fan.

 I became obsessed with the show last year and ended up buying the entire 7-season DVD set so I can return to Stars Hollow whenever the mood strikes.

-There were a lot of fun sets featured in this show, so for starters, I thought we’d take a look at the Dragonfly Inn that Lorelai and her best friend Sookie owned.
-Then we’ll visit some other scenes from around town.
+There are a lot of fun sets on this show, so let’s start by taking a look at the Dragonfly Inn run by Lorelai and her best friend Sookie.

 Amy Sherman-Palladino, the creator, writer and co-producer of “Gilmore Girls,” had the idea for the show after visiting a small town in Connecticut called Washington Depot.

-She says she and her husband Daniel (who co-produced and wrote the show with her) went into a coffee shop at Washington Depot where everyone knew each other, and customers were going behind the counter to pour their own coffee.
+She says she and her husband Daniel (who co-produced and wrote the show with her) visited a coffee shop at Washington Depot where everyone knew each other and they saw customers going behind the counter to pour their own coffee.
 It inspired her to start jotting down dialogue for what would become “Gilmore Girls.”

 I wish I could eat all the junk food that Lorelai and Rory wolf down on the show and still look as great as they do.
 Lauren Graham mentioned in an interview that people ask her all the time if they really eat like that.
 Her answer: “Um, no.”